ezra-bible-app/ezrabibleapp.net/index.md

 ## Upcoming Features

 Ezra Bible App is currently on a bi-monthly release schedule.
-The next release [1.8]({{ site.github.repository_url }}/projects/13) is planned for October 2022.
+The next release [1.9](https://github.com/orgs/ezra-bible-app/projects/1/views/1) is planned for December 2022.
 Here are some of the most noteworthy upcoming features:

-* Integrated Dropbox synchronization of database.
-* Optimizations for mobile UI.
+* TBD.
+(Release planning ongoing)

 <a name="installation"></a>